After calling DBCHINI, set the delay options as follows:

-Given this combination, the steps if a delay occurs are as follows:
+Given this combination of options, a delay can be handled as follows:

 - The application calls DBCHCL for some function

-- The delay occurs before or after receiving information from DBCHCL
+- The database delay occurs before or after receiving information from DBCHCL

 - Communication is re-established

-- The Teradata Database does not know anything about a request with that request number (Error parcel with error code 2825)
+- The database does not know anything about a request with that request number (Error parcel with error code 2825)

-- The Teradata Database aborted that request (Failure parcel with failure code 2828)
+- The database aborted that request (Failure parcel with failure code 2828)

 - The request completed successfully but the response has been lost (Error parcel with error code 2826)

 - The application takes action appropriate to the application